jlimadev/aws-certification-cloud-practitioner-notes/notes/db/README.md

 ## RDS - Relational Database Service

 RDS Stands to Relational Database Service and it is a managed DB by AWS for databases that uses SQL as query language.
+RDS databases are used for OLTP (Online Transaction Processing)

 We can create multiple relational databases types in the cloud, fully managed by AWS:

 - Postgres
 - MySQL